 The effectiveness of shoe insoles for the prevention and treatment of low back pain: a systematic review and meta-analysis of randomised controlled trials

-Five articles on PainSci cite Chuter 2014: 1.
+Five pages on PainSci cite Chuter 2014: 1.
 The Complete Guide to IT Band Syndrome 2.
 The Complete Guide to Low Back Pain 3.
 The Complete Guide to Patellofemoral Pain Syndrome 4.
 Shin Splints Treatment, The Complete Guide 5.
 Are Orthotics Worth It?

 PainSci commentary on Chuter 2014: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.